A-NZ-PEPPOL/A-NZ-Industry-Practice-Statements/A-NZ_Industry_Practice_Statement_Understanding_and_managing_attachments.md

 - Attaching additional information to meet buyers’ invoice processing needs

   Depending on the nature of the invoiced goods/services, buyers sometimes require specific information to support goods receipt, invoice validation and approval.

-For example,
+  For example:

   - Labour hire invoices commonly include timesheet(s) as attachments, which are required by buyers to verify service hours; or

   - For utility bills, some large buyers may request detailed usage information in specific formats, to assist with internal analysis and cost allocation.

 A seller and buyer may also reach mutual agreement on invoice attachments.
 For example, a buyer may have multiple sites or stores.